 There’s one other benefit of digital channels that bears mentioning: we have a robust pipeline of product features and enhancements in the works to help us continue to optimize the experience that we provide customers who are looking for help with their vehicle, whether on the side of the road or parked in the driveway at home.

-Our state-of-the-art digital channels significantly improve the experience of customers who face challenging roadside events.
-Digital intake offers significant benefits during common service events, too, streamlining the request process and creating new customer access points.
+Our state-of-the-art suite of digital channels significantly improve the experience of customers who face challenging roadside events.
+Digital intake offers significant benefits during common service events, too, streamlining the request process leading to a faster speed to dispatch, while also creating new and additional customer access points so drivers can request help however it is most convenient for them.
 And behind it all, our data is a key resource that we use to determine where to focus our innovation efforts, so we can continue to find new ways to get customers back to enjoying the ride, faster and easier than ever.

-Meet the Author: Michael Bell - Senior Director of Data Science and Analytics
+Meet the Author: Tariq Qureshi - Director of Data Science and Analytics